-Saudi Arabian expat compounds were first created in the early 1980s as a way for the foreign community to rediscover the democratic freedoms they were familiar with amid the seemingly puritanical rule of the ultra-conservative Islamic law that otherwise dominates the country.
+Saudi Arabian expat compounds were first created in the early 1980s as a way for the foreign community to rediscover the democratic freedoms they were familiar with amid the country’s ultra-conservative Islamic law.

-The complexes can vary in size from small groupings of houses to sprawling collections of villas; but in both cases these residences are walled, guarded and lauded by expatriates for their ability to provide an assortment of amenities within, while keeping out the Mutaween (Saudi Arabian religious police).
+Complexes can vary in size from small groupings of houses to sprawling collections of villas; but in both cases these residences are walled, guarded and lauded by expatriates for their ability to provide an assortment of amenities within, while generally keeping out the Mutaween (Saudi Arabian religious police).

-Unfortunately, as these compounds are in increasingly high demand, and as Saudi Arabia’s expatriate population only continues to expand, it is important to realise that they are not only expensive but also hard to attain – waiting lists can stretch anywhere from six to 18 months.
+Unfortunately, as these compounds are in increasingly high demand, and as Saudi Arabia’s expatriate population continues to expand, accommodation in a compound can be hard to attain – waiting lists can stretch anywhere from six to 18 months.
 Additionally, rent must be paid up front one year in advance prior to taking residence, and tenants are responsible for payment of utilities, such as electricity, gas and water.

 In an effort to reconcile this issue, expats should organise accommodation in Saudi Arabian expat compounds through job contract negotiation prior to arriving in the country.
-In most cases, once one has accepted a job in Saudi Arabia, a housing provision is readily stipulated.
+In most cases, once an expat has accepted a job in Saudi Arabia, a housing provision is readily stipulated.

 Renting or buying housing in Saudi Arabia

-Beyond the high walls and, what some consider, the gilded cages of the expatriate complexes there exists the hustle and bustle of Saudi Arabian residential areas.
+Beyond the high walls of the expatriate complexes are the hustle and bustle of Saudi Arabian residential areas.

 According to the Jeddah Chamber of Commerce and Industry, Saudi Arabia has experienced an astounding explosion in population of late that leaves affordable housing provision as one of the single biggest challenges faced by the nation.